-Jason Kepp Assistant Director, Training and Professional Development,
+Jason Kepp Assistant Director of Training and Professional Development

 Jason Kepp is an Assistant Director at the Federal Protective Service, where Jason is a member of the leadership team that leads the training and professional development of sworn and non-sworn employees, including administrating basic and advance training programs, formulating strategic and operational plans, providing executive-level direction and guidance to managers, supporting resource requirements and the budgeting process, oriented to sustaining an effective organization.

 Before starting with the Department of Homeland Security, Jason’s career has encompassed all levels of organizational leadership, development, and management for emergency service organizations and educational institutions.
 Jason spent 25 years in the emergency services field, serving in the field and later as a Director, Emergency Services, Somerset County Emergency Services Academy (N.J.).
 Jason has held faculty appointments at the University of Medicine and Dentistry of New Jersey and the Department of Defense, Uniformed Services University.